Ogarantia/phoenix_tf/README.md

 #### Compiling with GPU support enabled
 If you are lucky to have an NVidia GPU(s), you can get the engine with the GPU support enabled.
 In addition to git and docker, you need to have NVidia drivers (check if `nvidia-smi` can find your GPU) and [NVidia container runtime](https://github.com/NVIDIA/nvidia-container-runtime#installation) installed.

+The following instructions apply to compile the Engine running on recent GPUs having CUDA compute capability above or equal to 5.3.
+To compile for an older GPU you need to add `FP16=OFF` option to `make` commands below.

 - Clone this repository and its submodules
 - Build the docker image (in the repository root):